CharlesCardot/CharlesCardot.github.io/_posts/2022-12-05-broadening-tutorial copy.md

 Ah!
 This exercise was enlightening in multiple ways.
 Not only did it allow us to confirm that the product of the areas is indeed preserved through convolutions, but it showed us a shortcoming that was not necessarially tied the broadening method being used.
 A Lorentzian has especially long tails (compared to a Gaussian), and therefore still has non-negligible weight 5 units away from its peak.
 This can be quickly confirmed by plotting the above left subplot on a log axis (an exercise left to the reader).

-The formula we use for a Lorentzian (defined in utils) is normalized to 1 assuming that integration is performed from $-\infty$ to $\infty$, and therefore will integrate to less than 1 over the range $-10$ to $10$, which is exactly what we see.
-What's more, the area of the Voigt (0.93) is roughly equal to the area of the Lorentzian (0.93) times the area of the Gaussian (1.0), validating our earlier assertion.
+a) The formula we use for a Lorentzian is normalized to an area under the curve of 1.
+This assumes that the integration of the Lorentzian is performed from $-\infty$ to $\infty$, and therefore when we integrate over the range $-5$ to $5$ we will get a value less than 1.
+What's more, the area of the Voigt (0.934) is roughly equal to the area of the Lorentzian (0.937) times the area of the Gaussian (1.0), validating our earlier assertion that the area of the convolution is equal to the product of the areas.
 There is a slight disagreement on the order of $10^{-3}$ which is due to a combination of boundary effects from the numpy convolve function and the numerical integration.

-When we expand the x range to $-50$ to $50$ we see that the Lorentzian tails have much more space to die off before reaching the edge, leading to an area much closer to 1.
-We also see that reducing the Lorentzian FWHM (making it more narrow) has the same effect. **The takeaway from this is that one needs to be careful about the edge behavior of whatever functions are being broadened together.** If you have a very large x range relative to the spread of the broadening function, then you are most likely fine.
+b) When we expand the x range to $-30$ to $30$ we see that the Lorentzian tails have much more space to die off before reaching the edge, leading to an area under the Lorentzian which much closer to 1.
+The x-range is also large enough that boundary effects are weak enough to not even be noticable and the area of the Voigt is exactly equal to the area of the Lorentzian (at least out to 3 digits).

+c) Finally, we can get a similar effect by reducing the Lorentzian FWHM (making it more narrow) while using the original $-5$ to $5$ range.

+**The takeaway from this is that one needs to be careful about the edge behavior of whatever functions are being broadened together.** If you have a very large x range relative to the spread of the broadening function, then you are most likely fine.
 However edge effects start to become prevalent when the x-range is comparable to the FWHM (or whatever width paramter you use).

 ### Variable x-axis or Variable stepsize

 There is one final pitfall that should be addressed: occasionally in science you can get data with a variable x-axis.
-As a theorist, this often happens to me when I digitize plots from a paper (only slightly faster than just emailing the authors) using some tool like [Web Plot Digitizer](https://automeris.io/WebPlotDigitizer/).
 If you look through all the broadening functions we have defined so far you will note that they all depend on the x-axis being uniform (equally spaced).
 This is a problem for a variable x-axis, because the stepsize will not always be the same, basically meaning that the $d\tau$ (stepsize) in our convolution equation is not a constant.

 There are a few ways to deal with this, the first being simply rebinning your data to make it uniformly spaced.
 However this comes at the cost of potentially loosing information.
 You could also try linear interpolation between points, making the new stepsize equal to the smallest previous stepsize, but this isn't always reasonable.
 Finally, you could just use the broadening function that I am about to give you.
-This issue has come up enough in my research group that an older grad student actually passed this piece of code down to me, who had it passed down to her by an even older graduate student, who found it on stack overflow (of course).
+Funnily enough, this particular piece of code has been pased down through two previous grad students who have come before me and had to deal with similar issues.
 I have modified it for my own use, but with a bit of experimentation you should be able to also adapt it to your particular problem.

 ```
 # From Sam's code, https://github.com/Seidler-Lab/Sulfur-ML (tddftoutputparser.py)